ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

     - Same as "and", but always use `anu`.
     - Although `ante la` is used more often than `anu la`.
 3. But
-    - `taso` is used at the beginning of sentences and nowhere else.
+    - `taso` (as a conjunction) is used at the beginning of sentences and nowhere else.
     - To express things like "anything but..." and "except", structures like *'ale en ona ala'* (everything and not it) could be used.

 > mi en sina li tawa. | You and I are walking.
-> soweli suwi pi suli en laso li musi. | The large and the blue cats are playing.
+> soweli suwi pi suli en laso li musi. | The large and blue cats are playing.
 > jan Sotan li pali li wile moku. | Zotn is working and \[is] hungry.
 > ona li moku e pan e telo walo kiwen. | He is eating bread and cheese.
 > mi wile e musi anu lape. | I want to enjoy life or sleep.